Samanthapudi-Shakeer/EPP_SQ/backend/README.md

 sudo ./scripts/install_mysql.sh
 ```

 The script outputs the generated credentials and stores them in `mysql_credentials.env` inside this directory.
+Keep this file safe—it is read by the migration, verification, and switch scripts in later steps.

 ## 2. Configure Python Dependencies